Nick-Northey/Capstone/README.md

 - Base story created

 What needs to be developed:
-- Creation of Movement System for Character
+- Creation of Movement System for Character - Rough start has been acompished player can move with very basic animation.
 - Creation of Combat System
 - Creation of Mining System
 - Creation of Death System